tetracorp/k240/docs/_posts/2014-05-08-this-project.md

 As of April 2023, the game has been explored and analyzed thoroughly, and all of the questions have been answered.
 Thanks to everyone who helped make this possible.
-There are still a few unknown variables and I could still delve a little deeper into the CU Amiga demo build, but I'm officially marking the project complete.
+There are still a few unknown variables, and bugs are still occasionally filed at the
+[issue tracker](https://github.com/tetracorp/k240/issues), but other than that I'm effectively marking the project complete.

 Where to from here?
 Contributor drDragonSmoke has released [K240-Bugfix](https://github.com/drDragonSmoke/K240-Bugfix), a build which fixes